 But my rusty old tank was bringing the side yard down 🙁

-Until I had the opportunity to use Connections ™ Fencing.
-No tools, no digging, no extra hardware or concrete required!
+This fence product required no big tools, no digging, no extra hardware or concrete!
 Whoa!
-That’s all I had to hear after a full month of outdoor DIYS.
+That’s all I had to hear after a full month of outdoor DIYs.

 Much better, right?
 That pretty fence goes all the way around the tank, so I can spare the neighbors the awful view too:) Plus, it’s easy to remove when I need to have the tank refilled.

 With Connections Fencing you can make a fence one panel tall or stack up to three high.
 They can be mixed and matched creatively too.
 I made this privacy fence two panels tall.

 There were three panel heights and three designs options to choose from plus a two sided solid panel.
 I liked them all and after some quick decision making, went with solid panels on the bottom and the herringbone design on the top.